Deeming is an integral part of the pension system.

 National Seniors Australia wants an independent approach to setting deeming rates.

-It should be linked to changes in the RBA cash rate to better reflect the returns available.
+It should be linked to changes in the RBA cash rate to reflect the returns available.

-A consistent method for determining deeming rates will ensure Australians know the pension is fair and adequate and that arbitrary changes are not being made at the expense of pensioners’ living standards.
+A consistent and transparent method for determining deeming rates will ensure Australians know the pension is fair and adequate and that arbitrary changes are not being made at the expense of pensioners’ living standards.

 Show your support by signing up to the Fairness in retirement income campaign.
 With your help, we can make a difference.